Limited Environmental Due Diligence

 Limited Subsurface Testing aims to provide a landowner with a particular set of shallow soil data.
 Typically, this may not be certain enough to determine whether contamination does exist or not.
 However, it can provide reliable preliminary information, as a valuable purchaser’s tool when engaging in a transaction.
 Moreover, in addition to soil sampling, the also includes sub-slab soil gas testing.

-Deciding between Limited Environmental Site Assessment Reports and complete Phase I Site Assessment Reports can be difficult and stressful.
+Deciding between Limited Environmental Site Assessment Reports and complete Phase I Site Assessment Reports can be difficult.
 For all inquiries, call (888) 930-6604 to speak with a professional geologist or engineer.

 Forward-Thinking Geologists, Engineers & Contractors